mmehdig/apl-esslli-19-material/docs/session-4/index.md

 *HINT: you can kill nodes with `ctrl+c`*

 Next step is to make it persistent.
-In order make it a valid ros node we just need to assign it a name, and tell the ros master.
+In order make it a valid ROS node, we just need to assign it a name and initiate it as a Node (e.g. `greeter`).
 ```
 echo '#!/usr/bin/env python
 import rospy